luxfi/warp/relayer/README.md

     `"base-url": string`

-    - The URL that will be queried
+    - The URL that will be queried.
+The API node is expected to have all standard ETH endpoints enabled.

     `"query-params": map[string]string`